 Bleeding is not a common symptom of a bruised cervix.
 But, in cases of intense cervical trauma like rough sex, or sexual assault, bleeding also happens.

 In the majority of cases, cervical bruising heals itself.
 If you avoid vaginal penetration, the bruising should heal on its own in a couple of days.
-Until it heals it is important not to engage in any particularly strenuous activities that would hinder your lower body’s healing.
+Until it heals it is important not to engage in any particularly strenuous activities or any type of sexual activity that would hinder your lower body’s healing.

 In case it doesn’t go away quickly, then you might need to seek treatment.
 If the pain in your pelvic region doesn’t subside or if it repeatedly hurts while having sex, then you might need to go see a doctor.